-As Relationships and Sex Education will be statutory from September 2019, we as a Church of England School, will develop a 'spiral curriculum' to support all children throughout the various key stages.
-This will be implemented throughout the next academic year to allow Bishop King to develop and implement the new curriculum, with a whole school approach.
+As Relationships and Sex is a statutory requirement, we as a Church of England School, have developed a 'spiral curriculum' to support all children throughout the various key stages.

 The curriculum for Relationships and Sex Education at Bishop King maps out a series of questions for each key stage to explore.
 As the child progresses throughout the school, they will have opportunity to explore more questions within the Relationships and Sex Education Curriculum.